Gussak/ArxLaetansMod/README.md

 NthRoot var <any root value>

 https://github.com/Gussak/ArxLibertatis/tree/PR_SetOtherEntityVar_GetArrayValAtIndex_GetItemCountFromInv
 The command Set now has extra options
-Set can now read from and write to other entities (no need to expand their unique IDs).
+Set can now -r read from and -w write to other entities (no need to expand their unique IDs).
-It also can get a value from a string containing an array.
+It also can get a value from a string containing an array at specified index: -a
-It can get the count of one item from any entity inventory.
+It can get the count of one item from any entity inventory: -i
+It can get an array of items from any inventory: -l
-It can get an array of "item count ..." from any inventory.
+It can get a 2D array of "item count item count..." from any inventory: -m

 https://github.com/Gussak/ArxLibertatis/tree/PR_CmdLootInventory
 new ^lootinventory if another entity inventory is being looted, this will return it's id